-Join Maxim Jago for an in-depth discussion in this video Using the Three-Way Color Corrector, part of Color Correction with Premiere Pro CS5.5.
+Join Maxim Jago for an in-depth discussion in this video Using the Three-Way Color Corrector, part of Premiere Pro CS5.5: Color Correction.

 Let's take a look at using the three way color corrector to make an alteration to a particular video clip.
 In this case, I've got some kids playing tennis, and what I really want to do is bring out the greens in the shot, but I don't particularly want everything else to go green.
 If I just play through so you can see a little bit about what's going on here.
 Let me get a full screen. (audio playing) Okay, so it's just a little kids tennis game, but I really want the green to be punchy in this shot.